Cross-Repo Architecture

 PR Answer Routing

-The Lambda picks the right pipeline based on which repo the PR belongs to.
+The PR-Router Lambda picks the right pipeline based on which repo the PR belongs to.
 No Claude involvement for routing.

 ADO PR Comment Repo-scoped hook fires